Virtual Reality (VR) is creating gigantic waves in the healthcare industry.

 Top specialties: Pain management, stress management, pre-operative stress management, and more

-The research company also has clinical trials with sickle cell disease patients and has been completed with positive results.
+The research company also has clinical trials with sickle cell disease patients, which have been completed with positive results.

 What’s their story?

-Simon Robertson, a game developer and Child Life Volunteer at UCSF Benioff Children’s Hospital Oakland, discovered no hospitals were using VR despite 20 years of clinical research on VR’s efficacy.
+Simon Robertson, a game developer, and Child Life Volunteer at UCSF Benioff Children’s Hospital Oakland, discovered that no hospitals were using VR despite 20 years of clinical research on VR’s efficacy.
 That’s when KindVR was founded in 2014 to make it easy to provide VR therapy to patients in need.

 Simon’s critical insight was that each VR experience should be developed for a specific hospital procedure or medical condition.
 Today, the clinically-validated KindVR experiences demonstrate that they are safe and effective.